motantawi/motantawi/README.md

 🚀 Check out my New Portfolio [mustafa.com](https://mustafa1.vercel.app)

 I'm Mustafa Tantawy a Frontend Web Developer.
-I Spend most of my time coding outstanding projects or solving bugs.
+React Frontend Developer with extensive skills in HTML5, CSS3, React, Redux, TypeScript, and more.
+Experience includes Front-End Developer Intern at Code Alpha, where I demonstrated proficiency in creating web pages using frontend technologies and understanding client requirements.
+As a Software Engineering Intern at ALX Africa and as a dedicated Freelancer, I honed my expertise in responsive UI layouts, issue troubleshooting, and plugin configurations.
+Eager to leverage skills and adaptability to contribute effectively in the dynamic world of frontend development.

 :mailbox: Reach me out!